Vallum/new_vision/draft.md

 Apparently they have some fear about unknown monsters in their DNA and brain-wiring from the natural selection.

+If their visual resolution is not high enough and if they have extended analogical ability, they could imagine it as a some live predator.

+Eyes, ears, legs, args, and tooth with claws

 ![image](https://github.com/Vallum/new_vision/assets/30591790/7d021750-babd-437d-a700-523dab2fa1e2)

-The bisons are indifferent of cars.
+Howeve, the bisons are indifferent of cars.

-Do they know a car?
+Do they know what a car is?

 ![image](https://github.com/Vallum/new_vision/assets/30591790/61bf9c6c-3582-4736-b55d-a792c1e3c2f9)

-To understand this as a car.
+To understand this as a car, what do we know as background knowdledge?

+Four wheels, fuels, and the history of carriage through internal combustion engines?

 ![image](https://github.com/Vallum/new_vision/assets/30591790/14d5cf93-8084-46e4-8fa8-06b9e491decf)

-To understand this as an airplane.
+To understand this as an airplane, ...

+However, for Deep Learning, we usaully do not provide those kinds of knowleges to networks.

-Do we just need many pictures?
+Instead, we just need many pictures.

 ### Vision in DL without descrptive interpretation